 Another thing that you can do to your husband is subtly (because who would do it openly?!) being passively aggressive towards him and making him feel stupid, ugly, dumb, or insignificant.

 I know that this is digging deeper than you may have wanted to go.

-Maybe you don’t have this issues with your tongue or in your marriage.
+Maybe you don’t have these issues with your tongue or in your marriage.
 Praise God!
 You might know someone who would be encouraged by this discussion.